 Walk through the ancient Siena's web street and to Piazza del Campo where every summer The Palio renews the ancient tradition; climb the 503 steps of the Mangia Tower to enjoy a spectacular view;

-If you are planning a wedding in Italy and you love the peaceful and charming atmosphere of the Medieval Tuscany masterpieces you will be captured by a Siena wedding that offers plenty of different options for your reception and ceremony able to satisfy the most demanding tastes.
+If you are planning a wedding in Italy and you love the peaceful and charming atmosphere of the Medieval Tuscany masterpieces you will be captured by a Siena wedding that offers plenty of spectacular wedding locations for your reception and ceremony able to satisfy the most demanding tastes.